AFRICA

 According to a Burkinabe security source, another attack took place on June 30 targeting an army position near Boulsa, in the centre, for which the JNIM has also claimed responsibility.

-The security source said that the insurgents killed a soldier and captured two civilian volunteer auxiliaries in the assault.
+The security source said that the terrorists killed a soldier and captured two civilian volunteer auxiliaries in the assault.

 Deadly insurgency